 f.
 Noncompetitive procurements using any funding.
 The university need not follow a competitive process, regardless of value, if:

 i.
-Acquiring goods, services and construction from a sole source and with the approval of the Vice President for Finance and Administration, or CPO, or designee;
+Acquiring goods, services and construction from a sole source and with the approval of the Vice President for Finance and Administration, or Chief Procurement Officer, or designee;

 ii.
 In the event of an emergency;

 iii.
 The federal awarding agency or pass-through, in response to the university’s written request, expressly authorizes a noncompetitive procurement;

 iv.
 After requesting offers from a number of entities, competition is determined inadequate; or,